Westside Family Handbook

 STUDENT PERFORMANCES

-Westside School has evening events where we share performances with our school community.
-The goal of the Westside School Performing Arts program is to develop and reinforce the love and appreciation of music and theater in every student.
-Theater, music, and movement instruction at Westside School is based on the belief all children are expressive and that creative expression is a primary life skill akin to walking and talking.
-Performing Arts education is essential to the physical, emotional, intellectual, and social development of the whole child.
-It helps develop kids' confidence, cooperation, and coordination, and gives them a wonderful emotional outlet.
+Westside School has both morning and evening events where we share performances with our school community.
+The goal of the Westside School Arts program is to develop and reinforce the love and appreciation of the arts.
+Dance, music, visual arts, and movement instruction at Westside School is based on the belief that all children are expressive and that creative expression is a primary life skill akin to walking and talking.

 Finances